chradev/Adroid/README.md

 Some tests were made to use the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) on Raspberry Pi 5 16GB with Debian 13 (Trixie) desktop distribution and Linux kernel ver.
 6.12.47.
 AI Kit's M.2 module and 512GB NVMe SSD were mounted on WaveShare PCIe to 2-CHANNEL M.2 HAT+ for Raspberry Pi 5.
 Arducam 16MP IMX519 autofocus camera was connected to the first CSI interface, and appropriate software (libcamera2, OpenCV etc.) was installed and tested to work.
 A series of performance tests were also made, and a better Geekbench CPU score was found for Raspberry Pi 5 Model B Rev 1.1 vs. Rev 1.0 ([2091/891](https://browser.geekbench.com/v6/cpu/15497913) vs. [1629/793](https://browser.geekbench.com/v6/cpu/5636316)).

 Appropriate software and AI demo examples for the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) are installed and tested to work.
+The camera was directed to the high-resolution monitor of the desktop computer, where the following YouTube video clips were displayed:

+* <a href="https://www.youtube.com/watch?v=w_agSeXwxhU" target="_blank">Kara Swisher's discussion with Nobel laureate Geoffrey Hinton, known as one of the “godfathers of AI” for his work</a>,
+* <a href="https://www.youtube.com/watch?v=VX-Vx-aLdHg" target="_blank">National Folklore Festival for amateurs "U bre, de bre", Varna, Bulgaria, 2013 - doubles competition, second round</a>.

 <table style="width: 100%; height: 100%; margins: 0; padding: 0;">
   <tr style="margins: 0; padding: 0;">